laviet2208/gstar2eventb/README.md

 ---

+### 4.3 Check Metamodel URIs

+If the ATL transformation or Acceleo generation reports that a metamodel cannot be found, check that the metamodel URIs match across:

+- the `.ecore` file;
+- the input model;
+- the ATL run configuration;
+- the Acceleo run configuration.

+A URI mismatch is one of the most common causes of execution errors in EMF-based toolchains.

+---

 ## 5. Running the ATL Transformation

-This section explains how to run the transformation from gStar to the Event-B-oriented target model.
+This section explains how to run the model-to-model transformation from gStar to the Event-B-oriented target model.

+---

 ### 5.1 Create an ATL Run Configuration